NitishGourishetty/momentum-sentiment-crypto/README.md

 **Figure**: Daily Composite Sentiment vs. Next-Day Momentum Return (Scatter Plot)

 The scatter plot reveals a fairly diffuse cloud with no strong linear pattern, indicating that daily sentiment alone doesn't reliably predict next-day momentum returns.
 While there was a lot of correlation in twitter data and google trend data to the same day.
 It tended to revert/change a lot the next day which skewed a lot of the results.

+# Updates in new notebook

+Added an Expanded Universe: I used to few coins so I expanded the Universe.
+Went from 5 coins to 10–20 of the most liquid coins (BTC, ETH, BNB, XRP, SOL, DOGE, MATIC, LINK, LTC, DOT, etc.).
+Added simple weights to emphasize large caps so tiny coins don’t flip the ranks for no reason.

+Train/Validation Split: Originally tuned and tested on the same window — now split into 2020–2022 for training and 2023–2024 for validation.
+All parameters (lookbacks, rebalancing) were picked on training only.

+My original factor was a lot weaker, especially after adding turnover costs and fees.
+So I added a smarter signal that used a combination of factors including, A moving average crossover (20/60-day), Short-term reversal (-5-day return).
+Volatility-adjusted signals so big swings don’t overwhelm smaller coins

+Pairs Trading: Originally combined ETH/BTC pairs trades too but it dragged performance in validation after adding costs

+These updates pushed my raw factor Sharpe to ~1.2 (train) and ~1.4 (validation) before costs — and around** ~0.7–0.8** after realistic fees.
+The factor is near-zero beta to BTC, so it works as a diversifier, not a BTC replacement.

 # Please look in my notebook for more graphs, code, explanations.
 I tried my best to explain the gist of it here.